mfriik/Fake-Gree-server-mfriik/README.md

 # Prerequisites
 There are some things you need to have working before you can use this hack solution:
-* A DNS server serving (at least) the (separate?) network onto which the HVAC unit will be connected to
+* A DNS server serving the network onto which the HVAC unit will be connected to or a Pi-Hole
-* A DNS override of `dis.gree.com` to the IP address of this fake server _(implicated reserving a static ip for the server)_
+* A DNS override of `dis.gree.com` to the IP address of this fake server _(implicated reserving a static ip for the server)_.
+For Pi-Hole use Local DNS option for `dis.gree.com` to `IP of fake server`
 * You could additionally block all other connections sourcing from the HVAC unit except for DNS requests towards your DNS server and TCP/1812 towards this fake server
 * For the registration / activation process you'll need a WiFi and Python3 capable device _(laptop or possibly some phones)_